lansinghd/ADVi3pp-User-Manual/01-How-to-Flash.md

 * Reconnect the printer

 ### Mainboard Option 3 - Flashing using Arduino IDE

+**Note**: By default, the sources gives a RELEASE build **without** BLTouch support.
+To build a release with BLTouch support, please follow the instructions under [Build a BLTouch release with Arduino IDE](05-Building.md#build-a-bltouch-release-with-arduino-ide)

 * Connect your printer to your PC using the USB cable
 * Download [Arduino IDE](https://www.arduino.cc/en/Main/Software)